Originally published June 5, 2023

 The New York Times has been called a storied U.S. media outlet.
 It has been awarded 137 Pulitzer Prizes since the annual prize began in 1917.
-Regardless of whether or not you agree with founder Adolph Ochs’ famous slogan, “All the news that’s fit to print,” it would be hard to argue with the caliber of its dogged journalists who contribute stories like the exposé of wealthy, powerful sexual predators—and whose writing is high quality.
+Regardless of whether or not you agree with founder Adolph Ochs’ famous slogan, “All the news that’s fit to print,” it would be hard to argue with the caliber of its dogged journalists who contributed stories like the exposé of wealthy, powerful sexual predators—and whose writing is truly high quality.

 On May 8, 2023 NYT staff writer Paula Span published “Too Many Older Men Are Still Screened for Prostate Cancer.”
 She clearly did her homework regarding the problem of overtreating low-risk prostate cancer (PCa), and the resultant growing trend toward Active Surveillance (AS).
 Kudos to her for that.